RishankPratik/RishankPratik/README.md

 # Hi, I'm Rishank :wave: :technologist:
-_"The people who are crazy enough to think they can change the world are the ones who do." — Steve Jobs_
+_“There are only two great tragedies in life: one is not getting what you want and the other is getting it.” -Oscar Wilde_

 I’m currently pursuing Computer Science and Engineering from Vellore Instititue of Technology (VIT), Chennai.
-My area of knowledge includes Software Engineering, Web Development, Cyber Security, Blockchain and Cryptography.
-Some areas I enjoy working on includes Android Application Development (Flutter), Data Science, Scam Detection and exploring new technologies.<br>
+My area of knowledge includes Software Engineering, Web Development, Cyber Security, Cryptography.
+I love Designing, Video Editing and Video Games, preferably ww2. <br>
 <b>Do checkout my LinkedIn Profile:</b> https://www.linkedin.com/in/rishank-pratik-9b1a35129/
 <br><br>